New 2020 Toyota GR Yaris: £29,995 starting price for four-wheel drive hot hatch

-The 257bhp, four-wheel-drive Toyota GR Yaris will go on sale in the UK shortly, with prices starting from £29,995
+The 257bhp, four-wheel-drive, rally-inspired Toyota GR Yaris is now on sale in the UK

 Toyota has confirmed that the new GR Yaris will be priced from £29,995 for the base-model, or £33,495 for the uprated Circuit Pack variant.
 Toyota is yet to announce an official on sale date, but we’re expecting UK sales to start in the second half of 2020.
 First deliveries will arrive in November.